codatio/codat-docs/docs/underwriting/process-loan.md

 🙏🏽 <input type="checkbox" unchecked /> <b>Provide application details</b>

 The borrower uses the application `id` returned to them to complete the application form.
 If the details provided are valid, they are stored against the application `id` with an acknowledgement of their receipt.
+We expect the applicant to use your business' graphic interface to fill the required application details.

 :::tip Demo app: loan application